I believe that connecting to your body is a way to connect into your fullness as a human being.

 Raised in New York City, Ruth has been studying and performing dance since 1956, attending such prestigious schools as George Balanchine’s School of American Ballet and The Merce Cunningham School.
 Ruth graduated from Bard College with a major in dance.
 She was part of the post modern scene in Soho in the 1970s and was an original member of Douglas Dunn’s Lazy Madge project.
 Additionally, she has an alter-ego as an Appalachian freestyle flatfoot dancer.

 Alternative Movement Techniques

 She brings to her work extensive training in alternative movement theories in addition to her many years’ experience as a professional dancer.
 Ruth’s interest in bodywork and movement grew out of her desire to find a solution to the chronic pain and injury she sustained as a dancer.
-Since 1976 she has been studying and teaching various movement re-education techniques.
-She has been particularly inspired by the work of Lulu Sweigard, Bonnie Bainbridge Cohen, Susan Klein and Emilie Conrad.
+Since 1976 she has been studying and teaching various Somatic modalities.
+She has been deeply influenced by the work of Lulu Sweigard, Bonnie Bainbridge Cohen, Susan Klein and Emilie Conrad.

 A Trainer’s Trainer/Partner to Studio Owners

 Ruth has always collaborated with colleagues and other practitioners.
 She was instrumental in the creation of Momentum, a pilates studio in Santa Fe, NM and remained active in the first 5 years of its management.
 Also in Santa Fe, Ruth was part of a team that included acupuncture and massage in the practice of a Doctor of Osteopathy, working with persons with acute injuries and chronic conditions.
 With two other colleagues, she created and worked for five years at Active Recovery, a pilates and GYROTONIC® Method studio owned by a Rolfer who specialized in whiplash injuries.
 Since 2001 she has taught for premier studios around the country.
 A listing of events where she is teaching is located on the Calendar page of this site.